shinhugh/chat/README.md

 ### Sessions

+The expiration value is given as the number of milliseconds since the Unix epoch.
+Each time that a session token is verified, its expiration is also checked.
+Optionally, the server can also run an automated task between certain time intervals where it purges all expired entries (e.g. via a `cron` job).

 | id | userId | expiration |
 | - | - | - |
 | KtF88V2i...5C | mLBczvL4...oz | 1663403598788 |